Did you know that plans to build a bridge across a famous strait in Michigan already circulated in the 1880s?

 The first thing this newly created entity did was to hire the most renowned engineers available to make a solid report on what kind of bridge could be built.
 After all, the ferry service was completely overloaded by then so there was no time to lose.

-A year later they filed their report and the state finally authorized legislation that allowed the Mackinac Bridge Authority to issue bonds worth $85 million USD, an enormous amount at the time the equivalent of well over $670 million USD today.
+A year later they filed their report and the state finally authorized legislation that allowed the Mackinac Bridge Authority to issue bonds worth USD 85 million, an enormous amount at the time the equivalent of well over USD 670 million today.

 The bridge was eventually paid for in a period of 20 years by tolls collected from vehicles crossing it.